ddnexus/pagy/docs/how-to.md

 ## Skipping single page navs

 Unlike other gems, Pagy does not decide for you that the nav of a single page of results must not be rendered.
 You may want it rendered... or maybe you don't.
-If you don't... use the `pagy_nav*` only if `@pagy.pages > 1` is true.
+If you don't... wrap it in a condition and use the `pagy_nav*` only if `@pagy.pages > 1` is true.

 ## Using Templates

 The `pagy_nav*` helpers are optimized for speed, and they are really fast.
-On the other hand editing a template might be easier when you have to customize the rendering, however every template system adds some inevitable overhead and it will be about 40-80% slower than using the related helper, so choose wisely.
+On the other hand editing a template might be easier when you have to customize the rendering, however every template system adds some inevitable overhead and it will be about 40-80% slower than using the related helper.
+That will still be dozens of times faster than the other gems, but... you should choose wisely.

 Pagy provides the replacement templates for the `pagy_nav` and the `pagy_nav_bootstrap` helpers (available with the `bootstrap` extra) in 3 flavors: `erb`, `haml` and `slim`.

-They produce exactly the same output of the helpers, but they are slower, so use them only if you need to change something.
+They produce exactly the same output of the helpers, but they are slower, so use them only if you need to edit something.
 In that case customize a copy in your app, then use it as any other template: just remember to pass the `:pagy` local set to the `@pagy` object.
 Here are the links to the sources to copy:

 - `pagy`
   - [nav.html.erb](https://github.com/ddnexus/pagy/blob/master/lib/extras/templates/nav.html.erb)